Kentucky Senate

 The Kentucky Senate is the upper house of the Kentucky General Assembly.
 The Kentucky Senate is composed of 38 members elected from single-member districts throughout the Commonwealth.
 The Kentucky Senate meets at the Kentucky State Capitol in Frankfort annually beginning in January.
 Sessions last for 60 legislative days in even-numbered years and 30 legislative days in odd-numbered years.

-The Republican Party has had control of the Senate since 1999, currently holding 32 seats, with the Democratic Party holding 5, and 1 seat being vacant.
+The Republican Party has had control of the Senate since 1999, currently holding 32 seats, with the Democratic Party holding 6.
 Senators serve four-year terms with no term limits; half (19) of the senators are up for election every second year, coinciding with federal House of Representatives and Senate elections.

 Terms and qualifications

 According to Section 32 of the Kentucky Constitution, a senator must: